 I hate adding a headset made of actual cardboard to this list, since... well, since it's made of cardboard.
 If you sit on it, the device will squish. if you sweat on it, the headset gets stained.
 If Google Cardboard gets wet, it melts.
 Plus the lenses are not adjustable.
 Finally, if you're not careful, when you tip your head, your phone will slide out and fall on the floor.

 At $15 from Google, it is way, way, way overpriced.
-But if you search on Amazon or any other shopping site for "Google Cardboard" you will find plenty of other options, in all colors and materials, for a wide variety of prices.
+But if you search on Amazon or any other shopping site for "Google Cardboard" you will find plenty of other options, in all colors and materials, for a wide variety of prices, including one for $7.

 Remember to look for the capacitative touch button at the top, instead of a magnet on the side.
 The magnets fall off almost instantly.
 Also, if you want to use augmented reality applications, look for a headset that has a cut-out on its outside flap, so your phone's camera can see out.
 For some reason, Google's own headset does not have this option.

 Some versions are also sold with head straps.
-But if you're going to go buy something with straps, you might as well just buy another set.
-A better set, that probably costs less.
+But if you're going to go buy something with straps, you might as well just buy something else — a better set, from more durable materials, that probably costs less.